dotnetfringe/2017.dotnetfringe.org/proposals/writing-testable-visual-studio-code-extensions_chris-stead.md

 -----------

 We will walk through creating a simple Visual Studio Code extension and integrating testing throughout the entire process.
-We will take a look at using approval tests to guarantee all changes are not only checked at git commit time but also at test time.
+We will take a look at using Golden Master tests to guarantee all changes to non-executable files are not only checked at git commit time but also at test time.
 We will also use the factory pattern and the Mockery library to break dependency on the vscode module so integration points are testable.

 ---------------